ballerina-attic/ballerina-www/website/main-pages/docs/philosophy.md

                 <div class="col-xs-12 col-sm-12 col-md-12 col-lg-12 cInnerPageContentCol">
                     <p>The future apps we write increasingly depend upon programmable endpoints.
 The discipline of resilient communication between endpoints is integration.
 It is a domain of hard problems.
                     </p>
                     <p>Ballerina is a simple programming language whose syntax and runtime address the hard problems of integration.
-Ballerina is a general purpose, concurrent, transactional and statically & strongly typed programming language with both textual and graphical syntaxes.
+Ballerina is a general purpose, concurrent, transactional, statically and strongly typed programming language with both textual and graphical syntaxes.
 Its specialization is integration - it brings fundamental concepts, ideas and tools of distributed system integration into the language and offers a type safe, concurrent environment to implement such applications.
 These include distributed transactions, reliable messaging, stream processing, workflows and container management platforms.
                     </p>
                 </div>
             </div>